kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 - Sync web article highlights into Obsidian
 - Sync web article annotations into Obsidian (Raindrop PRO user only)
 - Support nested collections (Raindrop PRO user only)
-- Update existing articles with new highlights and annotations (append to the end of file / always keep the latest state)
+- Update existing files with new highlights and annotations (2 mode supported)
+  - Append new highlights to the end of existing file (default)
+  - Overwrite the existing file with the the latest Raindrop article highlights and metadata
 - Customization highlights through [Nunjucks](https://mozilla.github.io/nunjucks/) template
 - Manage Raindrop collections to be synced
 - Auto sync in interval